How to Convert Video to GIF

 Typical size 500 KB-1 MB 1-3 MB 3-8 MB

 The biggest factors are width and duration.
-Halving the width reduces file size by roughly 75%.
+Halving the width reduces file size by roughly 75% (4x fewer pixels per frame).
+Doubling the duration roughly doubles the file size.
+Frame rate has a smaller effect because GIF interframe compression skips unchanged pixels.

 Tips